 Along with that, they also have state-of-the-art production facilities that include some extremely advanced labs that produce prescription lenses and edge lenses.

 They are also an online-only company, which substantially reduces their overhead cost of having physical locations.

 As I mentioned earlier, I finally decided to order a pair of Zenni glasses.
 I figured If I am going to give an honest opinion about these glasses, I had to give them a try.

 With blue light being a hot topic lately since so many people are working remotely as well as many children doing distance learning, I ordered my pair from Zenni with their blue light blocking lenses.

 Ordering Glasses From Zenni

-Ordering your glasses from Zenni is a fairly simple and straight forward process.
+Ordering your glasses from Zenni is a fairly simple and straightforward process.
 The first thing you need to do is pick out and decide which frame you are going to want.
 Frames at Zenni start as low as $6.95 and they have quite a large selection for you to pick from.
 All of the frames are designed and manufactured in-house and comes in a wide variety of materials, colors, and styles.

-Zenni’s website makes this process a bit more simple by including a filter which you could use to select things such as color, shape, material, and size to narrow down the selection to features that you want, leaving out features you don’t want out of the search results.
+Zenni’s website makes this process a bit more simple by including a filter that you could use to select things such as color, shape, material, and size to narrow down the selection to features that you want, leaving out features you don’t want out of the search results.